Martin Kaymer: European Tour

-2012–2013: Winning the Ryder Cup with Europe among struggles

 Kaymer struggled for most of the 2012 season dropping to 32nd in the world golf rankings.
 Kaymer had only 6 top tens with no worldwide victories.
 During the 2012 Ryder Cup, European Captain José María Olazábal played the struggling Kaymer in only one team match before the Sunday singles matches.
 The European team completed a historic comeback from 10–6 down at the start of the final day.
 Kaymer won his singles match of the Ryder Cup against Steve Stricker by one hole.
 His putt on the 18th at that point assured that Europe would at least retain the cup.
 Shortly afterwards Italy's Francesco Molinari halved the final match clinching the win for Europe and thus completed the historic comeback.
 After the clinching putt, Kaymer said that Langer's miss at Kiawah in 1991 slipped through his mind.

+PGA Tour

 2013 was another inconsistent year for Kaymer with no worldwide victories.
 Kaymer decided to join the PGA Tour for the 2013 season.